 Tai Tapu School – West Melton Primary School

 Crowd Funding – Stackwoods Bend – Halswell/ Huritini River

-We are working with the local school Ladbrooks and the wider community to restore another portion along the Halswell / Huritini River.
-We have raised funds for 200 metres of stream to be planted in 2017 and 2018 and we will then raise another pool of funds to continue along the river at stackwoods bend.
-Keep an eye on this project as we update our progress.
+We are working with local school Ladbrooks Primary and the wider community to restore Stackwoods Bend, a site along the Halswell / Huritini River.
+Through Million metres we have raised funds for 400 metres of stream to be planted so far.
+We thank all those who contributed to the campaigns so far, keep an eye on this project as we update our progress.

-In the media last Spring
+In the media this year: